Blog

 Many companies have products in multiple therapeutic areas and want to meet the needs of HCPs and patients.
 The way to do that is through exceptional, impactful customer experiences.
 For me, modular is an enabler to do so through an orchestrated omnichannel approach.

-PO: Where should companies start with modular content?
+PL: Where should companies start with modular content?

 KR: Don’t expect success overnight.
 Almost immediately, though, modular content will enable scalability: You could potentially review and approve a dozen content modules and create hundreds of email variants to leverage across multiple segments in your HCP world.
 That’s the value, and again, it goes back to personalization — making sure you have the customer insights to serve the best content in the channel customers prefer.

-PO: What are the ingredients for success?
+PL: What are the ingredients for success?

 KR: To succeed, you need a couple of things in place.
 First, you need a highly motivated brand and marketing team that recognizes and believes that delivering a personalized experience to a specific segment will yield improved engagement.
 Once you have that commitment and passion, almost everything else takes care of itself.